 The causes of stroke in children are very different from those in adults.
 This guide explains the causes, treatment and impact of stroke on children and families, and lists sources of help and support.

-There are over 400 childhood strokes a year in the UK.
-A stroke occurring at any time from 29 days-old up to the age of 18 is classed as a childhood stroke.
+Around 400 children a year have a stroke in the UK.
+The term childhood stroke covers stroke occurring from the 28th week of pregnancy up to the age of 18.
 The causes and the effects of a stroke are likely to be different depending on how old the child is.

 - Ischaemic strokes are caused by a blockage in the blood supply to the brain.